 Horses are large gorgeous animals and liked by many people.
 As a horse owner, you must be conversant about the horse diseases that are very common.
 A healthy horse is most desirable to the horse owner and fit for any purpose.
-The knowing of health issues are more important to take adequate care of your horse.
-To keep your horse free from diseases is also utmost important.
+The knowing of health issues is more important to take adequate care of your horse.
+To keep your horse free from diseases is also of utmost importance.

 Most Common Diseases of Horse